OJP98/eleusis-angular/README.md

 3. Enter the *Server URL* details on the input and proceed to connect to the server.

-4. If none of your friends ha
+4. If none of your friends has made a lobby, go ahead and create one.
+Make sure you input your name on the corresponding field with at least 4 characters long.

+---

+## Made by:

+* José Cifuentes - 17509
+* Oscar Juárez - 17315
+* Raúl Monzón - 17014

+Students from Universidad del Valle de Guatemala